Jack Parker (ice hockey)

-Jack Parker (born March 11, 1945) is the former head coach of the Boston University Terriers men's ice hockey team.
+Jack Parker (born March 11, 1945) is an American ice hockey coach, who previously served as the head coach of the Boston University Terriers men's ice hockey team.
 The 2012–13 hockey season was Parker's 40th and final season as head coach of the Terriers, and his 47th overall at the school as a player or coach.
+Parker was inducted into the Hockey Hall of Fame in 2025 as a builder.

 Playing career

-Parker graduated from Catholic Memorial School in West Roxbury in 1964.
+Parker graduated from Catholic Memorial School in West Roxbury in 1963.
 He played for the Terriers from 1965 to 1968.
-The team was a combined 77–22–4 while Parker was a center for the team.
+The team was a combined 72–22–4 while Parker was a center for the team.
 Parker played on three Beanpot Championship teams and two teams which played in the NCAA tournament placing fourth in 1966 and second in 1967.
 Parker was captain of the team during his senior year on the team.
 Parker played against Boston College's former coach, Jerry York, while York was at BC and in high school.